-Artists seldom make the best judges of their work.
-Or their legacy.
+Artists seldom make the best judges of their own work.
+Or their own legacies.

 Take Bob Seger and his early releases.
 Based on interviews the Detroit rocker has given over the decades, he doesn’t care for much of his older singles and albums.
 “Vagrant Winter was a bum,” he laughingly told a Goldmine interviewer in 2007.
 “Chain Smoking was a bum.
 Oh my God, I hope nobody ever hears them.
 There’s a bunch of songs on Back in ’72 that are bums.
 People keep saying, ‘I want to hear that album’ and I go, ‘No, that’s OK.’ ”